Adam McCann, Financial Writer

 @adam_mcan

-It costs $30 to $50 in fees to transfer a $1,000 balance to a credit card, in most cases, as balance transfer fees on credit cards usually equal 3% to 5% of the amount transferred.
-Some credit cards even have no balance transfer fee, but it’s rare for cards that do this to also have a 0% introductory APR on transfers.
+It costs $30 to $50 in fees to transfer a $1,000 balance to a credit card in most cases, as balance transfer fees on credit cards usually equal 3% to 5% of the amount transferred.
+Some credit cards have no balance transfer fee, but it’s rare to find one that also has a 0% introductory APR on transfers.

-Common Fees for Transferring a $1,000 Balance to a Credit Card
+Common Fees for a $1,000 Balance Transfer to a Credit Card

 - 0% balance transfer fee: $0